Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-2.md

 # Lesson 2 — Introduction to TypeScript for Libraries

 ## Overview

-In the previous lesson you explored what JavaScript libraries are and how developers use them.
-In this lesson we will introduce **TypeScript**, a tool that helps developers write safer and more maintainable JavaScript.
+In this lesson you will begin using **TypeScript** to describe and enforce how functions behave.

 TypeScript adds **types** to JavaScript.
-Types describe what kind of data a function expects and what it returns.
-This is especially important when building libraries that other developers will use.
+These types help clarify what a function expects and what it returns.
+This is especially important when building libraries used by other developers.

-In this lesson we will learn:
+In this lesson you will:

-- what TypeScript is
+- review pure vs impure functions
-- why libraries often use TypeScript
+- learn core TypeScript types
-- how to write basic types
+- see how TypeScript prevents errors
-- how to convert JavaScript functions to TypeScript
+- convert JavaScript functions to TypeScript

 ---